lepture/lepture.com/_posts/en/2013/create-oauth-server.md

 </html>
 ```

 You can download these files from this [commit#6cfb8db](https://github.com/lepture/example-oauth1-server/tree/6cfb8db25b4427648e4229507d1649be04ddb7ef).
-And I will continue
-work on this repo, browser the revisions for more details.
+And I will continue working on this repo, browser the revisions for more details.

 ## Creating OAuth 1 Server